 Missing an exam.
-The most common accommodation request is to miss an exam.
-Requests due to non-medical reasons must be received by 19 May 2024.
+The most common accommodation request is to miss a midterm.
+Requests due to non-medical reasons must be received by 15 July 2025.

-If you need to miss the midterm due to illness, you must email me, from your official University of Toronto email account, before 3PM the day of the exam.
+If you need to miss a midterm due to illness, you must email me, from your official University of Toronto email account, before 3PM the day of the exam.
 You must not have opened the exam, either before or after sending the email.
 Your email must concisely explain why you missed the test, contain the statement "I understand that it is a punishable academic offense to present false or misleading information with my request for a make-up test" and close with your name and student number.
 I do not require a medical note.
-There will be a makeup exam on 4 June 2024.
+If you miss one midterm, the weight will be shifted to the other midterm.
+If you miss both midterms, then you will take a makeup exam on 5 August 2025.